Sherlock Holmes in London Tour

 The station is a well-known sight on the London skyline and is currently undergoing regeneration works that will turn the entire complex into a series of flats, shops, restaurants, and offices.

-However, all interior shots of the ‘Palace’ (used during the scene where Holmes and Watson get details on their case) were actually filmed at Goldsmith’s Hall.
+All interior shots, however, of the ‘Palace’ (such as the scene when Holmes and Watson get details on their case) were filmed at Goldsmith’s Hall.

 The Hall is home to the Goldsmiths’ Company, one of the Twelve Great Livery Companies of the City of London.